Maine Nordiques (NA3HL): History

 Prior to the 2015–16 season, the Fighting Spirit relocated again to Lewiston, Maine, and was called the L/A Fighting Spirit (with the L/A standing for Lewiston/Auburn) and began playing home games at Androscoggin Bank Colisée.
 Prior to the 2016–17 season, the Fighting Spirit became part of the North American 3 Hockey League (NA3HL) when it absorbed the NA3EHL.

 In March 2017, it was announced that Fighting Spirit owner and head coach Rod Simmons had sold the team to the owner of the Androscoggin Bank Colisée, Jim Cain.
 Cain announced that beginning with the 2017–18 season, the team would rebrand as the Lewiston/Auburn Nordiques after the former professional team, the Maine Nordiques.
 With Simmons also stepping down from his coaching position, assistant coach Cam Robichaud was retained and promoted to head coach.

 In 2019, a Tier II North American Hockey League (NAHL) added an expansion team called the Maine Nordiques under separate ownership.
 Head coach Robichaud then became an assistant for the NAHL team and the NA3HL Nordiques named Chris Pomerleau as head coach.
 In March 2020, Maine Nordiques' owner Darryl Antonacci agreed to purchase the Colisée and the Tier III Nordiques from Jim Cain.
 As part of the turnover, Antonacci folded the Tier III junior team and replaced it with Tier 1 youth teams.
 Simultaneously, the NA3HL cancelled their 2020 playoffs due to the COVID-19 pandemic and the L/A Nordiques ceased operations.

+The NA3HL announced the return of the Maine Nordiques for the 2024–25 season.
+They will share the same facilities as the higher level NAHL team of the same name.